 - Parents and children feel well rested in the morning and are not sleepy during the day.

-How to stop co-sleeping
+How to stop co-sleeping with a baby

 There is no magic bullet for fixing sleep problems.
 How you address this issue depends on how and why you are cosleeping with your child.
 But no matter your circumstance, there are some important elements to a successful transition.
 For more on why people fail to fix sleep issues, please read my post on Sleep Training Mistakes and Pitfalls.